-Ventralex ST Hernia Mesh was promoted as an easy, efficient, and clinically proven product for repair of ventral hernias.
+Ventralex ST Hernia Mesh was promoted as an easy, efficient, and clinically proven product for the repair of ventral hernias.
 The Ventralex ST can cause serious complications including bowel obstructions and chronic fistulas.
-This product is made from polypropylene and polyglycolic acid, which have been known to cause patients pain and discomfort, adhesions, and need for further surgeries.
+This product is made from polypropylene and polyglycolic acid, which have been known to cause patients pain and discomfort, adhesions, and the need for further surgeries.

 Bard Mesh PerFix Plug

 The Bard Perfix Plug features pleated edges, designed to conform to the shape and size of the hernia.
 The Bard Perfix Plug has a conical shape and is heavyweight, which can cause or contribute to complications suffered by patients.
 Direct contact between the mesh and colon can lead to pressure necrosis and erosion.
 The colon can become eroded due to its adherence to the plug.
-Reported complications associated with the Perfix Plug include severe groin and leg pain which can interfere with patients’ ability to walk.
-The Perfix Plug is manufactured with a particular grade of polypropylene that has been demonstrated to degrade inside the body, which can result in chronic inflammation and is associated with significant scarification and shrinkage, which can cause long-term pain and other complications for those who implanted with these products.
+Reported complications associated with the Perfix Plug include severe groin and leg pain, which can interfere with patients’ ability to walk.
+The Perfix Plug is manufactured with a particular grade of polypropylene that has been demonstrated to degrade inside the body, which can result in chronic inflammation and is associated with significant scarification and shrinkage, which can cause long-term pain and other complications for those who are implanted with these products.

 Complications of Bard Hernia Mesh